webplatform/docs/dom/Node/hasAttributes/index.md

 |Parameters=
 |Method_applies_to=dom/Node
 |Example_object_name=object
-|Return_value_name=object
+|Return_value_name=bResult
 |Javascript_data_type=Boolean
 |Return_value_description=true if this node has any attributes, false otherwise.
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following example will display an alert message that "the root element has attributes'
+|Description=The following example will display an alert message that "the root element has attributes'.
+No following alert is displayed for the body element as it has no attributes.
 |Code=&lt;!DOCTYPE html&gt;
 &lt;html id{{=}}"root" class{{=}}"desktop"&gt;